 What Is Stabilized Whipped Cream?

-You know that “frosting” you seem some times on cakes in bakeries, and when you take a bite you realize it is actually whipped cream?
+You know that “frosting” you seem some times on layer cakes in bakeries, and when you take a bite you realize it is actually whipped cream?
 That is stabilized whipped cream.

-Whipped cream that is stable and beautiful to pipe onto cakes.
+Stabilized whipped cream, unlike regular whipped cream that is stable and beautiful to pipe onto cakes.
 It’s whipped cream with attitude.

 And… You can make this whipped cream a day in advance.
 Did the heavens just open up on you too?